-On a Day Out, I would generally be pulled in the direction of the sea (by myself); I left it to Ezra to choose: Mazamet and Castres.
+On a Day Out by myself, I would generally be pulled in the direction of the sea but I left it to Ezra to choose.
+'Either Mazamet or Castres', he suggested.

 My only recollection of the former was being lost, hungry and that no shops were open.
 The latter . . . an extremely run-down, and therefore interesting to us, hotel with purple-flowered wallpaper and a mysterious bidet on wheels.

-The drive was supposed to encompass a viewing of the now-disused Gold Mine at Salsigne to the North of Carcassonne.
-We couldn't find it due to an absence of notices saying Gold mine this way, but I suppose the local population wouldn't want people wandering about in the hope of finding a left over nugget.
-Also we were too hungry.
+The drive was supposed to encompass a viewing of the now-disused gold mine at Salsigne to the North of Carcassonne.
+We couldn't find it due to an absence of notices saying Gold mine this way, but I suppose the local population wouldn't want people wandering about in the hope of finding an overlooked nugget.
+Also, we were too hungry.

 I pulled in Starsky and Hutch style on spotting this restaurant on the D118.
-I love places like this, suspended in a 1960s/70s time warp: the same sign outside still there after braving the decade's elements, the owners disinterest in tarting the place up and an emphasis on good down to earth grub.
+I love places like this - suspended in a 1960s/70s time warp; the original bar/restaurant sign, the owners disinterest in tarting the place up and an emphasis on good, down to earth grub.

-After this we visited a sinister church which we loved, where some florists were attempting to brighten the interior for a wedding with huge vases of white lilies.
+After this we visited a sinister church, which we liked a lot, where some florists were attempting to brighten the interior for a wedding with huge vases of white lilies.

 Altogether, a good Day Out.